sunilabrahamindia/sunilabraham/amaa/index.md

 ## Early Life and Education

-Athanasius Mathen Abraham Ayrookuzhiel was born in in 18 September 1933 in Chengannur, a small town in the Alappuzha district of Kerala, India, into a family rooted in the Christian traditions of the region.
-He spent his childhood in Puthenkavu, a village known for its church heritage, and completed his early schooling in Katanam and Bharanikavu.
-His formative years were marked by an interest in moral questions, faith, and the social realities of rural Kerala.
+Athanasius Mathen Abraham Ayrookuzhiel was born on 18 September 1933 in Chengannur, a town in the Alappuzha district of Kerala.
+He was the son of Ayrookuzhiel Koruthu Mathen and Mariamma Mathen, and grew up in the Ayrookuzhiel family home at Pallath, Puthen Cave in Alleppy.
+He belonged to a large household, with siblings Mariamma A. M., Pennamma A. M., A. M. Varghese, A. M. Chaco (Babycheyan), A. M. Thomas, A. M. George, and A. M. Joseph (Anian).
+The rhythms of family life, church activity, and village community shaped much of his early worldview.

+His childhood was spent in Puthenkavu, an area known for its deep Christian heritage, where he completed his early schooling in Katanam and Bharanikavu.
+These years exposed him to the everyday concerns of rural Kerala and nurtured a growing interest in questions of faith, justice, and human dignity.

-Feeling a strong sense of vocation, he joined a seminary in Thiruvananthapuram, where he began his spiritual training as a novice of the Order of Ordine Imitationis Christi.
-His theological curiosity and dedication to disciplined study shaped his intellectual life.
-During these years, he became deeply influenced by the ideas of social responsibility and equality, themes that would later appear throughout his writings.
+With a sense of vocation that emerged early, he entered the seminary in Thiruvananthapuram as a novice of the Order of Ordine Imitationis Christi.
+Seminary life introduced him to disciplined prayer, study, and reflection, and it opened up theological questions that would guide his later work.
+He became increasingly attentive to the links between religious belief and social responsibility.

-After completing his seminary formation, he pursued higher studies in Philosophy and Theology at the Pontificium Athenaeum Pooneuse in Pune, Maharashtra where he was ordained as a priest in 1963.
-His quest for knowledge led him to continue advanced studies in Rome and the United Kingdom, where he broadened his understanding of theology and social thought in a global context.
+After completing his initial formation, he undertook higher studies in Philosophy and Theology at the Pontificium Athenaeum Pooneuse in Pune, Maharashtra, where he was ordained a priest in 1963.
+His academic journey later continued in Rome and the United Kingdom, allowing him to engage with wider debates in theology and social thought and giving him a broader perspective that informed his writing and teaching in the years that followed.

 {% include back-to-top.html %}